Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Graded and equivariant categories

 with $d = 2(1-n)y_{[n]}$ (where here we denote by $y_{[n]}$ the element of the dual space $(\Z^{n})^{\vee} \cong \Z^{n}$).
 It is clearly injective.

 The morphism $\bm{q}_2$ comes from the morphism of pseudo-grading data,

 with $d = 2y_{[n]}$.

-It is a simple exercise, applying Definition \ref{definition:2morpsmor}, to check that the diagram commutes in the category of grading data (although it does not commute in the category of pseuding-grading data). \end{proof}
+It is a simple exercise, applying Definition \ref{definition2:2morpsmor}, to check that the diagram commutes in the category of grading data (although it does not commute in the category of pseudo-grading data). \end{proof}